Really Simple Systems: History

 In September 2021, the company launched a CRM customisation service enabling extensive modification to the standard CRM product to meet customer demand.

 In October 2021, Really Simple Systems added a new level of customer service by providing free one-to-one technical support for new and existing customers.

 Location

 The company is headquartered in Petersfield, Hampshire in the United Kingdom.
 In January 2008 the company opened its first overseas office in Sydney, Australia.

-Price plans

-There are four Really Simple Systems CRM pricing plans: